Kaurin/lab-teleport/Readme.md

 ### simple.yml

 Teleport cluster on a single VM and 4 SSH nodes:
+ * Auth and Proxy on a single VM
+ * SQLite (local) core cluster state backend
+ * Audit events are local dir
+ * Session recordings are local dir
  * 2 agentless
  * 2 joined via agent